segmentio/segment-docs/src/unify/data-graph/data-graph.md

 - Workspace Owner or Unify Read-only/Admin and Entities Admin permissions

 ## Step 1: Set up Data Graph permissions in your data warehouse

-While Linked Audiences uses [Segment's Reverse ETL](/docs/connections/reverse-etl/) infrastructure to pull data from your warehouse, additional permissions are still required for Linked Audiences and Linked Events.
-To get started, set up the required permissions:
+> warning ""
+> Data Graph, Reverse ETL, Profiles Sync require different warehouse permissions.

+To get started with the Data Graph, set up the required permissions in your warehouse:

 - [Snowflake](/docs/unify/data-graph/setup-guides/snowflake-setup/) and [Databricks](/docs/unify/data-graph/setup-guides/databricks-setup/) are supported by both Linked Events and Linked Audiences.
 - [Redshift](/docs/unify/data-graph/setup-guides/redshift-setup/) and [BigQuery](/docs/unify/data-graph/setup-guides/BigQuery-setup/) are currently supported for Linked Events.

-To track what data has been sent to Segment on previous syncs, Segment stores diffs in tables within a single schema called `_segment_reverse_etl` in your data warehouse.
+To track what data has been sent to Segment on previous syncs, Segment leverages Reverse ETL infrastructure to store diffs in tables within a single schema called `_segment_reverse_etl` in your data warehouse.
 You can choose which database or project in your warehouse this data lives in.

 ## Step 2: Connect your warehouse to the Data Graph